Is autism a disability? Is toadflax a weed?

 Similarly, it is useful to be able to talk about differences like autism, which tend to lead to interactions with environments which leave a person disabled, as ‘disabilities’ — even though the statement ‘autism is a disability’ is no more universally true than the assertion ‘toadflax is a weed’.

-I mostly prefer to say that most autistic people are disabled, because that does sit more easily with the social model of disability.
-There are times when it does make sense to say that it is a disability though; a disability which often comes with significant advantages, but it can be misleading to suggest it’s not a disability.
+I mostly prefer to say that most autistic people are disabled, because that does sit more easily with the social model of disability, but there are times when it makes sense to say that it is a disability.
+It’s a disability which often comes with significant advantages, sure, but that’s fine.
+It’s more misleading to suggest it’s not a disability.
 And toadflax, or Linaria, is a lovely genus of plants, much under-rated by gardeners.

 - Autism as a Disability and Autism when it’s Not a Disability by me